TatianaBelova333/SKYPRO_ToDoList/README.md

 # ToDoList
 ___
-**ToDoList** is a web application designed for creating and managing objectives.
+**ToDoList** is a web application designed for creating and managing objectives and sharing them with other users.
 The application has the following functions:
 1. Registration/login/authentication via vk.com.